 - 1. All course grades must be A, B, C, D, or F. Course grades of pass or fail alone may not be used. - 2.
 All interim course grades that fall below a B result in a Letter of Jeopardy from the Program Director.
 The purpose of this letter is to document that the program has informed the student of the interim score and the requirement that performance must improve in order to pass the course.
-The letter will offer the student educational support, if desired (e.g., meet with course director/faculty, student counseling service). - 3.
+The letter will remind the student about available educational support (e.g., meet with course director/faculty, Program Director, Academic Success Center, Student Counseling Service). - 3.
 Interim grades that fall below the minimal passing requirement cannot be remediated.

-Article 5.13.5 Final Grades
+Article 5.13.5 Final Course Grades